syncfusion-content/javascript-docs/js/Dialog/Behavior-Settings.md

 The output for Dialog control when “enabled” is “true” is as follows.

-{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img5.png" Caption="Dialog with enabled as true"%}
+{% include image.html url="/js/Dialog/Behavior-Settings_images/Behavior-Settings_img5.png" %}

 ## Disable Dialog Control